oblivioncth/CLIFp/README.md

  - Although general compatibility is quite high, compatibility with every single title cannot be assured.
 Issues with a title or group of titles will be fixed as they are discovered

 ## Source
 This tool was written in C++ 17 along with Qt 5 and currently only targets Windows Vista and above; however, this tool can easily be ported to Linux with minimal changes, though to what end I am not sure since this is for a Windows application.
-The source includes an easy-to-use .pro file if you wish to build the application in Qt Creator and the available latest release was compiled in Qt Creator using MSVC 2019 and a static compilation of Qt 5.15.2.
-Other than a C++ 17 capable compiler and Qt 5.15.x+ (compiled with some form of SSL support) all files required to compile this software are included, with the exception of a standard make file.
+The source includes an easy-to-use .pro file if you wish to build the application in Qt Creator (or qmake via the command-line) and the available latest release was compiled in Qt Creator using MSVC 2019 and a static compilation of Qt 5.15.2.
+Other than a C++ 17 capable compiler and Qt 5.15.x+ (compiled with some form of SSL support) all files required to compile this software are included.

 All functions/variables under the "Qx" (QExtended) namespace belong to a small, personal library I maintain to always have access to frequently used functionality in my projects.
 A pre-compiled static version of this library is provided with the source for this tool.
 If anyone truly needs it, I can provide the source for this library as well.